yashhub/MachineLearning/README.md

 A model like this would be very valuable for a real state agent who could make use of the information provided on daily basis.

 This project uses the following software and Python libraries:
-Anaconda Navigator is needed to run and execute a Jupyter Notebook Python
+Anaconda Navigator is needed to run and execute a Jupyter Notebook.

+Python
 NumPy
 pandas